Skip to main content Skip to main navigation

 Key take-outs

-• There are four main types of business structure.
+• There are four main types of business structure

-• Each structure has pros and cons.
+• Each structure has its pros and cons

-• Responsibility, liability, and tax implications vary between structures.
+• Responsibility, liability, and tax implications vary between structures

 • If unsure, ask your accountant or financial adviser.